jultty/blog/posts/md/void-on-zfs.md

 This would give you a per-boot snapshot trail to rely on.

 The `zfs-snapshot(8)` man page provides a similar example for daily snapshots.
 Considering how simple the zfs CLI is, scripting several snapshot schemes can be quite easy, be them per boot, daily, or even every so many minutes using cron.
-Because ZFS snapshots grow as they drift from the present state, rotating them is optimal when conserving storage space.
+Because ZFS snapshots grow as they drift from the present state, rotating them is optimal when storage space is a concern.

 That's it!
 I hope this was helpful to you in either learning about ZFS or about Void installations with Root on ZFS.